studybuffalo/rdrhc_calendar/README.rst

   pipenv install --dev

-2. Create the required config file - TODO: add demo config file.
+2. Create the required config file - you may copy the example config located at ``/config/.rdrhc_calendar.cfg``.

+3. Update the config file to specify all the required details (as outlined in the example config file.

 Running Program
 ===============